bisdn/bisdn.github.io/limitations.md

 only known workaround (starting with BISDN Linux v4.0) is to [disable IGMP/MLD Snooping](network_configuration/igmpmldsnooping.md#enablingdisablingigmpmldsnooping).

-## Celestica Questone 2A port LEDs
+## Celestica Questone 2A port LEDs do not light up
 On Celestica Questone 2A port LEDs currently do not light up when a link is established.
 LED support will be implemented in a future update.